Market Design with Distributional Objectives: Key Mathematical Results and Proof Sketch of Theorem

 \emph{Step 3:} The greedy rule on $(X,\mathcal{F}(X))$ produces $C^d(X)$.

 Finally, we show that the greedy rule on matroid $(X,\mathcal{F}(X))$ produces $C^d(X)$ (Lemma \ref{lem:equal}).
 Thus, $C^d(X)$ is a base of the matroid $(X,\mathcal{F}(X))$. \cite{gale1968} shows that the greedy rule outcome merit dominates any independent set.
-Therefore, $C^d(X)$ merit dominates any set in $\mathcal{F}(X)$, which includes subsets of $X$ that maximize diversity.
+Therefore, $C^d(X)$ merit dominates any set in $\mathcal{F}(X)$, which includes subsets of $X$ that maximize the distributional objective.